-The World Trade Report 2023, released by the WTO on September 12, provides new evidence on the benefits of broader, more inclusive economic integration amid early signs of trade fragmentation threatening to undermine global growth and development.
-The report offers findings on how re-globalization – or increased international cooperation and broader integration – can support security, inclusiveness and environmental sustainability.
+On September 12, the WTO released its World Trade Report 2023, which provides new evidence on the benefits of broader, more inclusive economic integration as early signs of trade fragmentation threaten to undermine global growth and development.
+The report offers findings on how re-globalization – or enhanced international cooperation and broader integration – can support security, inclusiveness and environmental sustainability.

 For much of the past 75 years, this idea has guided policymakers and helped lay the foundations for an era of unprecedented growth, higher living standards and reduced poverty.
-But today that vision is under threat, as is the future of an open and predictable global economy.
-The WTO is not perfect, but it is the trading system that needs to be strengthened, not abandoned.
+But today this vision is under threat, as is the future of an open and predictable global economy.
+The WTO is not perfect, but it should strengthen the trading system, not abandon it.

-Launching the report at the opening of the WTO’s annual Public Forum on September 12, WTO Chief Economist Ralph Ossa said this year’s World Trade Report makes the case for expanding trade integration to more economies, people and issues, a process that has been called “reglobalization.”
-Trade integration “is a powerful tool for improving living standards, lifting hundreds of millions of people out of poverty,” he said.
+Launching the report at the opening of the WTO’s Annual Public Forum on 12 September, WTO Chief Economist Ralph Ossa said this year’s World Trade Report makes the case for extending trade integration to more economies, people and issues, a process known as “re-globalization.”
+Trade integration “is a powerful tool for improving living standards, lifting hundreds of millions of people out of poverty.”

 Beginning with an analysis of the current state of globalization, the report confirms that geopolitical tensions are beginning to affect trade flows, including in ways that lead to fragmentation in trade relationships.